 \section{Related Work}

-\textbf{Decentralized Federated Learning (DFL).} A recent line of work has considered FL over non-star topologies.
-This includes semi-decentralized FL \cite{parasnis2023connectivity, chen2024taming}, which groups the devices into several subnetworks, with devices conducting intra-subnet communications before exchanging their model parameters with the centralized server.
-Fog learning generalizes this to multi-layer hierarchies between the edge devices and the backbone servers \cite{hosseinalipour2020federated}.

-DFL is at the extreme end of this spectrum, where communication is entirely peer-to-peer, with the goal of iteratively updating and exchanging models over the device graph to arrive at an optimal ML model \cite{nedic2018network, liu2022general, zhang2023novel}.
-Optimization of DFL has been studied in e.g., \cite{zhang2022net}, in which a gradient tracking method for DFL is developed, and \cite{huang2024overlay}, which proposed designing overlays on top of the physical network graph.
-Literature on decentralized optimization of non-convex loss functions, including Decentralized SGD \cite{koloskova2020unified} and DSpodFL \cite{zehtabi2024decentralized}, have provided theoretical guarantees on DFL convergence behavior.
+\textbf{Decentralized federated learning (DFL).} A recent line of work has considered FL over non-star topologies.
+This includes semi-decentralized FL \cite{parasnis2023connectivity, chen2024taming}, which groups devices into several subnetworks, with devices conducting intra-subnet communications before exchanging their model parameters with the centralized server.
+Fog learning generalizes this to multi-layer hierarchies between edge devices and backbone servers \cite{hosseinalipour2020federated}.
+DFL is at the extreme end of this spectrum, where communication is entirely peer-to-peer, with the goal of iteratively updating and exchanging models on the network graph to arrive at an optimal ML model \cite{liu2022general, zhang2022net, zhang2023novel, huang2024overlay}.
 Nevertheless, currently there does not exist any DFL algorithm which is tailored for DG.
-In this paper, we propose a DG methodology tailored to the DFL network setting, leading to one of the first style-based DDG algorithms in the literature. \\[-0.125in]
+In this paper, we propose a DG methodology tailored to the DFL network setting, leading to one of the first style-based DDG algorithms in the literature.